Extend your season with the longest ski seasons in Western Canada

 Alberta's and BC’s longest ski seasons

-Across Western Canada, many resorts are open until mid to late April; these include Fernie (Apr 17), Hudson Bay Mountain (Apr 24), Kicking Horse, Panorama (both Apr 17) and Revelstoke (Apr 18).
+Across Western Canada, many resorts are open until mid to late April; these include Fernie, Kicking Horse, Revelstoke, SilverStar and Whistler in BC, and some of Alberta's non-mountain ski areas.
 See our ski resort closing dates listings for Alberta and BC to check on your home hill's slated last day.

 But the hills that are open longest stretch the season out into May.
 While dates vary slightly year to year, high base elevations, cooler temperatures and consistent precipitation in the Alberta Rockies generates a great climate for long ski seasons.

 BC typically has more snowfall but shorter seasons due to its warmer climate, with one or two exceptions.

 Ski resorts with the longest seasons in Western Canada